BrunoASMauricio/University-Java--Compiler/README.md

 The Syntax tree is transformed into a High-Level Intermediate Representation.

-The HLIR used is a tree where each node (TreeNode) is a scope.
+The HLIR used is a tree where each node (ScopeNode) is a scope.
 Each node except the file root, is a Symbol in it's parents' table.

 Each node in the tree has:
     A table of the Symbols that belong to its scope.

 A Symbol is a variable, class or method, and contains the relevant information as well as a signature.

-For j--, the main TreeNode root is the file root and defines the global scope.
+For j--, the main ScopeNode root is the file root and defines the global scope.
 It's children are the imported classes, local class, and all the constructors.

 The nodes that represent classes (only 1 for j--), also have a tree of Structures/Expressions.